Dingsel/bedrock-ui/README.md

 Additional highlighting of special string sequences

 ## Requirements
-The ui files need to be in a /ui/ wolder which should also be in your current workspace
+The ui files need to be in a /ui/ folder which should also be in your current workspace

 ## Known Issues
 Trying to autocomplete variables sometimes makes the suggestion appear at the bottom